YohSambre/gmod_snte/README.md

 here's how to change the reason for banning cheaters : snte_banreason yourcustomreason in server web console (YOU NEED REBOOT YOUR SERVER)

-you can choose whether or not to enable security when using ulx ulx luarun module : snte_luarunprotect 0/1 (default for "1" prevent security risk)
+you can choose whether or not to enable security when using ulx luarun module : snte_luarunprotect 0/1 (default for "1" prevent security risk)

 ##########